-Copy and paste this code snippet into the notebook cell.
+Create a Delta table at the stored location.
+Copy and paste this code snippet into a notebook cell:

-Press SHIFT + ENTER.
-The notebook automatically attaches to the cluster you created in Step 2, creates the table, loads the data, and returns
+Run cells by pressing SHIFT + ENTER.
+The notebook automatically attaches to the cluster you created in Step 2 and runs the command in the cell.

 Run a SQL statement to query the table for the average diamond price by color.

 To add a cell to the notebook, mouse over the cell bottom and click the icon.

 Copy this snippet and paste it in the cell.

 SELECT color, avg(price) AS price FROM diamonds GROUP BY color ORDER BY COLOR

 Press SHIFT + ENTER.
 The notebook displays a table of diamond color and average price.